-- i.
-Cash and cash equivalents, balances due from/to brokers and receivables/payables under sale and repurchase agreements.
-These are short-term financial assets and financial liabilities whose carrying amounts approximate fair value, because of their short-term nature and the high credit quality of counterparties; and - ii.
-Net assets attributable to unit holders.
-The Fund routinely redeems and issues the units at the amount equal to the proportionate share of net assets of the Fund at the time of redemption, calculated on a basis consistent with that used in these financial statements.
-Accordingly, the carrying amount of net assets attributable to unit holders approximates their fair value.
+- Cash and cash equivalents, balances due from/to brokers and receivables/payables under sale and repurchase agreements.
+These are short-term financial assets and financial liabilities whose carrying values approximate fair value, because of their short-term nature and the high credit quality of counterparties; and - ii.
+Net assets attributable to unit holders, as the Fund routinely redeems and issues units at an amount equal to the proportionate share of Fund's net assets at the time of redemption, calculated on a basis consistent with that used in these financial statements.
+Accordingly, the carrying value of net assets attributable to unit holders approximates their fair value.
 Any difference is not significant in the current year or prior year.